 1) Choose a new SIM-only plan - compare deals and sign up to one that you like the look of.
 Your SIM will be sent through the post to you.
 While you're waiting…

-2) Contact your current provider and request your PAC (porting authorisation code) - you can request your code in a few ways - online, via text and even by post if you're really old-school.
+2) Contact your current provider and request your PAC (porting authorisation code) - you can request your code in a few ways - online, via text and even by post.
 If you phone, they may try to talk you into sticking with them, but stick to your guns if this happens.
 They'll send you the PAC as a text message within two hours.

 3) Give the PAC to your new network - when your new SIM arrives, it will have a new number.
 To change it to the old one, contact your network and give them the PAC code.
 They'll take care of porting the number over.
-It could be as fast as one working day before the old number's transferred, but be aware that on occasion it can take a little more time.
+It could be as fast as one working day before the old number is transferred across, but be aware that on occasion it can take a little longer.

 More SIM-only deals